o0amandagomez0o/individual_project/README.md

 - More features *may* not drive model accuracy as much as anticipated.
 - Logistic Regression is again a good model for predicting classification.
+- Neutered status is the most important driver for adoption.